-Heather Demetrios’ latest young adult novel explores one girl’s realization that her boyfriend’s behavior has turned from attentive to abusive.
+Heather Demetrios’ latest young adult novel, Bad Romance, explores one girl’s realization that her boyfriend’s behavior has turned from attentive to abusive.
 Demetrios was in a similar relationship herself and knows just how common the problem is.
 Here, she shares warning signs that can help readers to recognize abusive behavior.

 Most of the female readers I talk to who’ve read my new book, Bad Romance, tell me that the topic hits really close to home.
 I’m not surprised: One in three teens is affected by dating violence.
 Almost every single woman I know has been touched in some way by the epidemic.
 After spending over two years in my own bad romance, I’m pretty good at recognizing the signs.
 If you go to the book’s website, you’ll find tons of resources, including a quiz that will help you see if you’re in a healthy relationship or not.